raineydavid/book-nextjs/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: The Marketing Tricks No MBA Can Teach You
+    title: The Waist Training Tricks That Worked For Me
-    subtitle: Your guide to B2B marketing in the real world.
+    subtitle: Your 30 day guide to Waist Training.
     content: |-
-      This book is your go-to guide for all marketing channels.
-Learn how to create effective landing pages, compelling ads, creative copywriting and converting marketing materials for any business.
+      This plan is your daily activity planner to help with your waist.
+It is also your go-to guide for all things to help you get the waist you want.
+Learn about food and drink, the types of waist you might have, check your vital statistics,  exercises to train your waist, massages clothing aids and also surgery options .
     actions:
-      - label: Get the book
+      - label: Join the Course
         url: /pricing
         style: primary
         has_icon: true
         icon: arrow-right
         icon_position: right
-    image: images/marketing-playbook.png
+    image: images/waist-playbook.png
-    image_alt: Marketing Playbook preview
+    image_alt: Waist Playbook preview
     media_position: left
     media_width: fourty
     align: left